basimhilalv/basimhilalv/README.md

 ### Hi there 👋

+This is my Github account and you can call me Basim.

+I am just a fresher in Full Stack Web Development and I am still learning.

+I am working on the new MERN stack project.

+Thank you everyone.
+Please do checkout my repositiries too.

 <!--
 **basimhilalv/basimhilalv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.